-Hollie & John: capturing and sharing great moments out there
+Hollie & John: sharing great moments out there

 Between them they curate a couple of our favourite instagram accounts, packed with great shots from their Welsh homeland, plus hard earnt bucket list trips to wild places like Svalbard and Canada.